sudo42/ff-oem/README.md

 ## what is it good for?

-Most videos (eg. lecture recordings) embedded in RWTH Aachen University's moodle are hosted on an OpenCast.
+Most videos (eg. lecture recordings) embedded in RWTH Aachen University's moodle are hosted on an OpenCast instance.
 These videos are usually embedded using an iframe, which makes it (intentionally) hard to download them for offline use.

 This extension want's to help by liberating lecture recordings and other videos provided in this rather restrictive manner.